 Saul At Night first published by EyeforFilm at Tallinn Black Nights Film Festival 2019

-There is in the background of Cory Santilli’s feature debut (written by Daniel Miska) a science-fiction premise explaining why it is that protagonist Saul (Kentucker Audley) keeps a strictly calibrated waking schedule that is different from everyone else’s – including that of his wife Kathryn (Stephanie Ellis) and daughter Cleo (Acadia Colan) – but Saul at Night keeps that explanatory frame somewhat vague and abstract in its background, while preferring to focus on the psychological and emotional toll taken by only ever seeing one’s loved ones asleep.
+There is in the background of Cory Santilli’s feature debut (written by Daniel Miska) a science-fiction premise explaining why it is that protagonist Saul (Kentucker Audley) keeps a strictly calibrated waking schedule that is different from everyone else’s – including that of his wife Kathryn (Stephanie Ellis) and daughter Cleo (Acadia Colan) – but Saul at Night keeps that explanatory frame somewhat vague and abstract, while preferring to focus on the psychological and emotional toll taken by only ever seeing one’s loved ones asleep.
 For even though Saul inhabits the same house, even the same rooms, as his family, they haunt each other’s lives like ghosts, and Saul’s loneliness in the long night hours leads him to compensate for his wife and child’s absence by staging domestic scenarios in which he shares meals and time with mannequin copies of them.

 Even the discovery of fellow nocturnal dweller Amalur (Suzanne Clément) serves only further to highlight both these characters’ isolation, given that, for all the time that they are now condemned to spend with each other, they speak different languages (she is Francophone) and are unable to understand each other.
 Subtitles privilege us to appreciate, even better than they can, how deep the contrast is anyway between them in their differing attitudes and responses to their respective exiles from family, as Saul seeks vainly to maintain a fantasy simulacrum of his home life, while Amalur prefers to turn her back on hers.